ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.6.0/reference/tezos.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Tezos.pairing_check pairings` verifies that the product of
+The call `pairing_check pairings` verifies that the product of
     pairings of the given list of points `pairings` is equal to 1 in the field Fq12.
 It evaluates in `true` if the list is empty.
 This function can be used to verify if two pairings P1 and P2 are equal